rgalhama/nnfixrec_cogsci2019/README.md

 If you use or refer to our work, please cite:

 @article{Alhama2019cogsci,

-  author  = {Raquel G. Alhama and Noam Siegelman and Ram Frost and Blair C. Armstrong}, title   = {The Role of Entropy in Visual Word Recognition: A Perceptually-Constrained Connectionist Account}, journal = {Proceedings of the 41st Annual Conference of the Cognitive Science Society.}, year    = {2019}
+  author  = {Raquel G. Alhama and Noam Siegelman and Ram Frost and Blair C. Armstrong},

+  title   = {The Role of Entropy in Visual Word Recognition: A Perceptually-Constrained Connectionist Account},

+  journal = {Proceedings of the 41st Annual Conference of the Cognitive Science Society},

+  year    = {2019}
 }